 Are a few of your abbreviations confusing your team?
-Do they sometimes confuse yourself?
+Do they sometimes confuse you?
 Then it may be better to write out the entire word.

 6. Know How To Write Dates

 Some attorneys prefer an underscore between numbers instead of a hyphen.
 Others write out YYYYMMDD without any spaces.
-Whatever style you choose — you know what I’m going to say here — just be consistent.
+Whatever style you choose — you know what I will say here — just be consistent.

-Some attorneys even use the date in YYYYMMDD format as their case or matter number, based on the date the matter opens or client signs.
+Some attorneys even use the date in YYYYMMDD format as their case or matter number based on the date the matter opens or the client signs.
 This lets them see at a glance how long a case has been open, and where their oldest cases are.

 7. Zero Is Your Friend

 With dates, make sure the month and day always have two digits, even if that means using a 0.
 February is ‘02.’
 If you just call it ‘2,’ then October through December will sneak in ahead of it in an alphabetized list.

 The same principle can be used for any series in your file name.
 Use zeros to keep files in order.
 If you’re naming 15 different pictures of a car accident, the first should be 01, then 02, etc. If you’re working on a big writing project that will go through many drafts, you want to add something like V01 to the first version.

 8. PDF = Final Document; Word = Draft

 Word files or Google Docs are easily altered.
 They will format and load differently for other users.
 They should be saved as drafts, so you can return to them, see your version history, steal your best ideas for your next brief, etc.